sidbab94/PointSegGCN/README.md

 </p>

 where V and E are the vertices (the datapoints themselves) and the edges (the quantized relations between the datapoints) respectively.
 A graph is numerically represented by an *adjacency matrix*, whose rows and columns correspond to the total number of nodes/vertices present in the data, appropriately filled with values wherever edges are present between nodes.
 In this git, each sample point cloud is represented by a graph whose nodes are the points (node features being XYZ coordinates and possibly associated RGB values).
 The edge values are computed by running a KD-tree Nearest Neighbour search algorithm.
-This is achieved by running:
+This can be demonstrated by running:

 ``` cd preproc_utils ``` and then ```python graph_gen.py```